Annette Sanders

-Annette Sanders (born 1937 or 1938) is an American jazz vocalist and studio singer.
+Annette Sanders (born March 25, 1938) is an American jazz vocalist and studio singer.
 She is the mother of singer-songwriter Michelle Lewis.

 Early life and career

-Born Annette Benbasset in the Bronx, New York City in 1937 or 1938, Sanders was one of four children born to Turkish immigrants Celia Lomita and Joseph Benbasset, the latter a self-described "salesman [of] sporting goods" who would soon achieve great success as a clothing designer, earning a seat on the Board of Directors of the National Skirt and Sportswear Association.
+Born Annette Benbasset in the Bronx, New York City on March 25, 1938, Sanders was one of four children born to Turkish immigrants Celia Lomita and Joseph Benbasset, the latter a self-described "salesman [of] sporting goods" who would soon achieve great success as a clothing designer, earning a seat on the Board of Directors of the National Skirt and Sportswear Association.
 He was also active in the Central Sephardic Community of America, Inc., where he later served as treasurer.

 After attending Hunter College, Sanders first attracted national attention in 1963 as one of the first performers booked at The Rat Fink Room, Jackie Kannon's fledgling comedy club.
 "Among the new talent Kannon brought in," observed columnist Louis Sobol, "was a winner named Annette Sanders who looks something like Barbra Streisand and sings very much like in her manner."
 Variety's review likewise highlights the Streisand influence, but adds:[B]ut there are moments in which Miss Sanders comes through for some good all-around results.
 Miss Sanders has a fresh personality and her tunes are sometimes angled pixeishly.
 She doesn't go too far off the beaten path for her numbers, but they are given individual treatment.
 Ultimately, Miss Sanders will present herself more strongly, and she'll find acceptance on her own terms.

 By the following spring, Sanders had appeared in such venues as the hungry I, Mister Kelly's, and the Blue Angel.
 In April, she shared the bill with Woody Allen at the soon-to-be-renamed Washington, D.C. music club, the Shadows.
 The following month, patrons at the Crescendo in West Hollywood saw Sanders and a young Bill Cosby open for Tommy Makem and the Clancy Brothers.
 In December, the Cincinnati Post's Dale Stevens reviewed her performance at Cincinnati's recently opened Playboy Club, commending Sanders' "fine voice control, which gives her an added dimension of dramatics on her ballads, which are her specialty [...]
 Her approach is one of thoughtful emotion spiced by a high-keyed awareness of the lyrics."
 On the other hand, Variety, assessing Sanders' performance the previous month at Houston's Tidelands nightclub, observes:

 Young thrush can do anything, but probably will excel as a jazz stylist.
 While she has a way with a ballad, Miss Sanders scores heavily with excellent jazz arrangements by her pianist and arranger Ray Starling.
 There are no frills about femme.
 She just stands at mike, usually with eyes closed and lost in mood of tune, and sings.
 She enjoys singing, and patrons enjoy listening.

 By this time, Sanders had been signed to Mercury Records by Bobby Scott, who also provided the tunes and arrangements on her first single, "If My Love Were There" and "Half a Crown.